harry-thorpe/piggy/README.md

 ### Dependencies

 Piggy has a number of dependencies, and these are all also required by Roary.
 The easiest way to install piggy is to install Roary first with conda, and then clone the piggy repository.
-Create a new environment and install Roary v3.12.0:
+Create a new conda environment and install Roary v3.12.0:

 `conda install roary=3.12.0`